How To Regrow Green Onions In Water And Move Them Into Hydroponics

 Woman leaning over an apartment kitchen counter holding a small jar with green onion roots submerged in water and tall green shoots growing from the tops

-⏳ 15 min read · Last updated: May 2026
+⏳ 15 min read · Last updated: August 2026

 🧅 How to Regrow Green Onions Hydroponics in Three Simple Phases

 This guide breaks the process into three phases so you always know exactly where you are.
 Phase 1 uses plain tap water and takes 3 to 5 days.
-Phase 2 moves the sprouted roots into a hydroponic system with diluted nutrients.
-Phase 3 maintains the ongoing harvest cycle for months.
+Then Phase 2 moves the sprouted roots into a hydroponic system with diluted nutrients.
+Finally, Phase 3 maintains the ongoing harvest cycle for months.
 If you have never grown anything hydroponically before, the apartment hydroponics beginner guide gives you a quick overview of how water-based systems work before you start.

 ✅ Key Takeaways